Studentidrettsforbundet/studentidrett-backend/README.md

 When the pre-commit hooks automatically run and any of them fail, the attempted committed files need to be re-added and committed again.

-*More about code standards can be found in the [wiki](https://github.com/Studentidrettsforbundet/studentidrett-backend/wiki/Code-Standards)*
+*More about code standards can be found in the [GitHub wiki](https://github.com/Studentidrettsforbundet/studentidrett-backend/wiki/Code-Standards)*

 ## Git-conventions